Simulating acoustically-actuated flows in complex microchannels using the volume penalization technique: Continuous equations of motion

 Repeating the same approach to gather $\mathcal{O}(\epsilon^2)$ terms, followed by a temporal averaging operation of the form $\langle A\rangle=\frac{1}{T} \int_T A\; \d t$ over the acoustic time period $T$, the second-order system of equations is obtained as follow

 We refer the reader to our recent work~\cite{kshetri2025consistent} for a detailed derivation of the first- and second-order equations.
-This work differs only from our previous work in that the Brinkman penalty force $\fb$ is incorporated into the momentum Eq.~\eqref{eq:momentum}.
-Since this term is linear in velocity, it results in a straightforward decomposition into first- and second-order components.
+This work differs from our previous study only in that the Brinkman penalty force $\fb$ is incorporated into the momentum Eq.~\eqref{eq:momentum}.
+Since this term is linear in velocity, it results in a straightforward decomposition into first- and second-order components. \Revone{Therefore, the first-order system comprises Brinkman penalized coupled Hemlholtz equations, while the second-order equations represent a steady-state, low-Mach Stokes system with an additional Brinkman penalty term.}